vincent-uhse/algorithm_engineering/em_merge_sort_experiment/README.md

 cd vis && rm *.html *.svg *.png ; cd ../src && python visualization.py && cd ../vis && chromium --new-window visualization.html kde_plot.html && cd ..
 ```

-#### OpenSearch-Elasticsearch Hybrid Stack
+#### OpenSearch Stack
 It is possible to inspect the data with an OpenSearch stack.
-We use LogStash from Elastic and otherwise the OpenSearch stack.
+This is a flexible approach for data visualization and
+alleviates some data format configuration hurdles when compared to the Python/Plotly/Matplotlib data visualization method.

 These steps are necessary in order to get the stack running:
 * Start the OpenSearch cluster with `cd opensearch && docker compose up -d && cd ..`.
 * Configure the data node(s) to not use SSL for the HTTP and restart the node(s).
-* Build the custom LogStash image that additionally contains the OpenSearch plugin.
+Log into the nodes with (here Node 2 as an example) with `docker exec -it opensearch-node2 /bin/bash`.
+Configure the security setting and exit with the command
+`cd config && sed -i 's/plugins.security.ssl.http.enabled: true/plugins.security.ssl.http.enabled: false/' opensearch.yml && exit`.
 * Then start LogStash.
+Use absolute paths instead for the volumes if required.
   ```
-  docker run -d --name my-logstash   --network=opensearch_opensearch-net   -v ./logstash/logstash.conf:/usr/share/logstash/pipeline/logstash.conf   -v ./logstash/logstash.yml:/usr/share/logstash/config/logstash.yml   -v ./res/:/usr/share/logstash/res/   custom-logstash
+  docker run -d --name logstash --network=opensearch_opensearch-net -v ./logstash/logstash.conf:/usr/share/logstash/pipeline/logstash.conf   -v ./logstash/logstash.yml:/usr/share/logstash/config/logstash.yml   -v ./res/:/usr/share/logstash/res/ opensearchproject/logstash-oss-with-opensearch-output-plugin:latest
   ```
 * Access OpenSearch Dashboards at [http://0.0.0.0:5601/app/home](http://0.0.0.0:5601/app/home).
 * Create or refresh the index pattern, of the index that LogStash uses to publish to OpenSearch, e.g., of the index `results_index`.